luissimas/zettelkasten-exporter/README.md

 ![](./docs/assets/dashboard.png)

 > [!NOTE]
 > This is still a work in progress.
-If you find any bugs or have any questions, fell free to [open an issue](https://github.com/luissimas/zettelkasten-exporter/issues/new/choose).
+If you find any bugs or have any questions, feel free to [open an issue](https://github.com/luissimas/zettelkasten-exporter/issues/new/choose).

 ## Features